bobwaycott/octostrap/README.md

 #### If you want to be awesome.
-- Proudly display the 'Powered by *Octopress* and *Bootstrap*' credit in the footer of your OctoStrap site.
+- Proudly display the 'Powered by *Octopress* and *Bootstrap*' credit in the footer of your Octostrap site.
 - Be active and healthy.
 - Love people.
 - Make the world a better place.